emilia-miki/quantum-ds/1/README.md

 # Task 1

-My implementation of the first task
+My solution for the first task.